Information-theoretic interpretation of quantum formalism

+Although communication channels are well known, this particular treatment of a classical batch of Boolean variables is ignored both in classical information theory and conventional Bayesian analysis.

-In this section, we describe the transcription of the static LP problem defined in a real-valued probability space into a complex-valued Hilbert space while preserving at this stage the initial set of Boolean variables.
-The transcription is performed with respect to a particular quantum state, i.e., preserves also the choice of a specific solution, the working distribution.
-There are different ways to proceed that can be considered as gauge variants.
+We will first describe the transcription of the source LP problem defined in a real-valued probability space into a complex-valued Hilbert space while preserving at this stage the initial batch of Boolean variables.
+The transcription is performed with respect to a particular source context, i.e., preserves both the simplex and the working distribution.